-The RTC in the CY14B101K is intended for permanently powered operations.
-Either the V{RTCcap} or V{RTCbat} pin is connected depending on whether a capacitor or battery is chosen for the application.
-When the primary power, V{CC} , fails and drops below V{SWITCH} , the device switches to the backup power supply.
+The RTC in the CY14B256K is intended for permanently powered operation.
+The V{RTCcap} or V{RTCbat} pin is connected depending on whether a capacitor or battery is chosen for the application.
+When the primary power, V{CC}, fails and drops below V{SWITCH} the device switches to the backup power supply.

-The clock oscillator uses very little current to maximize the backup time available from the backup source.
-Regardless of clock operation with the primary source removed, the data stored in nvSRAM is secure, as it is stored in the nonvolatile elements when power was lost.
+The clock oscillator uses very little current, which maximizes the backup time available from the backup source.
+Regardless of the clock operation with the primary source removed, the data stored in the nvSRAM is secure, having been stored in the nonvolatile elements when power was lost.

-During backup operation, the CY14B101K consumes a maximum of 300 nA at 2V.
+During backup operation, the CY14B256K consumes a maximum of 300 nanoamps at 2 volts.
 The user should choose capacitor or battery values according to the application.

-Backup time values, based on maximum current specifications, are shown in the following table.
-Nominal times are approximately three times longer.
+Backup time values based on maximum current specifications are shown in the following table.
+Nominal backup times are approximately three times longer.